-If you're editing or creating a page, and you want to add labels, choose the Edit label icon sat the top of the page.
+If you're editing or creating a page, and you want to add labels, choose the Edit label icon \infty at the top of the page.

 Labels can't contain spaces, are lower case, and can contain a maximum of 255 characters.
 You can add multiple labels by adding a space between each label, any capitals will be automatically converted to lower case.
 If you want a label to includemore than oneword, usean underscore or hyphen(the only two special characters that labels accept).
-For example this_is_a_labelor this-is-a-label.
+For example this is a label or this-is-a-label.